 Perhaps the #1 seeds find so much success once they get to the big game because their most feared competition is weeded out.
-After all, in the last 20 years, we've seen a #1 seed from both sides face off just two times.
+After all, in the last 20 years, we’ve seen a #1 seed from both sides face off just three times.

 How Many Teams Won as a Wild Card?

 You can still win as a low seed.
 We’ve seen it happen 10 times in history, where the Raiders, Broncos, Ravens, Steelers, Giants and Packers all ran the table out of the wild card round.

 Of course, when just 19% of NFL champions emerge from the first weekend of playoff action, we can see why teams fight for the best record every year.

 Super Bowl Betting Resources